-The emergence of SD-WAN has helped speed-up enterprise edge virtualization.
+The emergence of SD-WAN technology has helped speed-up enterprise edge virtualization.
 APAC Enterprises are embracing SD-WAN to achieve an agile, cost-effective hybrid WAN.
 The SD-WAN market entered the growth stage of the APAC market adoption curve in 2019.
 Managed SD-WAN—wherein the service provider (network service provider, managed service provider or value-added reseller) acts as a single point of contact for procuring, installing, configuring and managing the complete SD-WAN solution (the SD-WAN appliance, software license, WAN services)—is gaining traction.
-This provides new opportunities for Service providers from new Overlay ( SD-WAN solution ) but also is a Threat as enterprises look for a relook at their overall Data communication needs and the traditional MPLS/Internet links.
+This provides new opportunities for Service providers from new Overlay ( SD-WAN solution ) as well as a threat when enterprises look for a relook at their overall Data Communication needs and the traditional MPLS/Internet links.

 - Data Analytics will come to the forefront

-Data analytics will also come into the forefront as SMEs take the lead in spending for BD solutions esp. in verticals like Retail, Manufacturing etc.
+Data analytics will also come into the forefront as SMEs take the lead in spending for BD solutions, for instance, in verticals like Retail and Manufacturing.

 You can watch the full interview at